How Can We Help?

 Open the feature by clicking on the “Prescan” button.
 Note that the feature is disabled if Arago is not connected and initialised.

-prescan panel
+prescan panel2

 This will automatically instantiate in the scene the Prescan bounding box which we will describe later in this guide.